- Home

 Legal limits

 Although legal limits exist for fusarium mycotoxins in UK cereals, the risk of exceeding them is low.
 Risk varies between regions and years depending on climate and the intensity of host crops in the region.
-Levels of mycotoxins are much lower in the UK than in mainland Europe and rarely exceed current EU limits.
+Levels of mycotoxins are generally much lower in the UK than in mainland Europe and rarely exceed GB and EU limits.

 DON and ZON